android/games-samples/trivialkart/trivialkart-unity/README.md

 * In-app purchases through Google Play using the Unity IAP system
 * Play Games Services, for signin, achievements, leaderboards, friends and cloud save
+* Play Integrity for receiving integrity signals about device integrity and Play license status
 * The Input SDK for Google Play Games for PC

 ## Pre-requisites